cynthialmy/cynthialmy.github.io/_posts/2025-01-17-ai-solution.md

 - Time-to-decision with vs without AI assistance
 - False positive rate (AI flagged uncertainty but human found answer acceptable)

 After the first month, we observed that acceptance rates increased from 72% to 89% as users learned how to formulate better queries.
-This validated that both the system and users needed calibration, not just the model.
+This validated that both the system and users needed calibration alongside the model itself.

 **Trust Building Through Transparency**

-Trust was not assumed.
-It was built through:
+Trust had to be built deliberately through:
 - Explicit confidence scores on every output
 - Always-visible source citations
 - Clear explanation of what the AI can and cannot do
 - Regular communication about system updates and limitations
 - Opt-in participation (no forced adoption)

-Buyers reported that the system felt trustworthy not because it was always right, but because it was consistently transparent about when it was uncertain.
+Buyers reported that the system felt trustworthy when it stayed transparent about uncertainty, even on answers that were not perfect.

 ---